ctomkow/gluetube/README.md

 Interfaces (cli, gui) interact with the gluetubed socket.
 The daemon is responsible for making changes to both the scheduler and the database.
 Treat the database only as a user facing state view.

 If a pipeline is in the database, then it should be scheduled.
 It can be paused and not running, but still registered in the scheduler.
 Then, if a pipeline is removed, it is deleted from the database and deleted from the scheduler.

+Remember, don't touch the db directly.
+All write should be through an RPC call, otherwise there will be db/scheduler mis-matches which whould require a daemon reload to resolve.